kdog1425/sb-reviews-widget/README.md

 # sb-reviews-widget

-To view:
+To view =>

-clone repository and open the soundbetter_reviews.html in a Chrome browser;
+Clone repository and open the soundbetter_reviews.html in a Chrome browser.